 A tangible example of that is food.
 The U.S. women have their own chef traveling with them to replicate the meals they eat at home, a far cry from the inaugural World Cup in 1991, when family and friends of the title-winning U.S. team brought boxes of pasta to cook so the team could eat more than just candy bars and soda (since most couldn’t stomach the local cuisine).

 U.S. Soccer is not traveling lightly for this tournament.
 The core group of players and staff, shuttling from pre-tournament training camp in England, to Reims, then Paris, Le Havre and – they hope – deep into the knockout stage and into Lyon, is 55 people deep – 23 of whom are players.
 They also have two buses for people and another large truck to move around their equipment, which U.S. Soccer says weighs about 5 tons.
-They have just about everything in that gear truck: four sets of red jerseys per players, four sets of white jerseys per player, massage tables, cold-weather jackets, two printing presses to make jerseys with names and numbers.
+They have just about everything in that gear truck: four sets of red jerseys per player, four sets of white jerseys per player, massage tables, cold-weather jackets, two printing presses to make jerseys with names and numbers.
 There are even two full sets of training gear – one with sponsorship and one without, since sponsored gear can’t be worn inside of stadiums for World Cups.

 A U.S. Soccer spokesman said the federation has spent “well into seven figures” preparing for the World Cup since the start of 2019, including over $1 million since the start of May training camp.
 FIFA covers tournament expenses for 35 people (players included); teams are welcomed to bring more, but they have to cover those expenses.
 Those financial figures include a 10-day training camp at Tottenham’s facilities in England, a site selected to help the team isolate itself and focus on soccer.
 FIFA covered flights from the U.S. to England; U.S. Soccer paid for a charter flight from England to Reims.
 U.S. Soccer says the trip to Tottenham was the most expensive 10-day camp they’ve ever done for men or women, but did not share specific numbers related to the camp.